smnorris/transportingharvestedbiomass/README.md

 #### `load-destinations`

-Load (manually crated) destinations from csv to the database.
+Load (manually crated) destinations from csv to table `destinations` in the database.

 - destinations csv must be of format (`destination_id,destination_name,x,y`) and must include a header
 - destination x/y coordinates must be lon/lat EPSG:4326